 Leverage or volatility ratios measure the size of the System compared to its revenue base more directly.
 The Market Value of Asset (MVA) leverage ratio compares the MVA of the system to the payroll, which is the base for generating contributions.
 A MVA leverage ratio of 15, for example, means that if the System experiences a 10% loss on assets compared to the expected return, the loss would be equivalent to 150% of payroll.
 The same investment loss for a system with an asset leverage ratio of 5 would be equivalent to 50% of payroll.
-As the System becomes better funded, the asset leverage ratio will increase, and if it were 100% funded, the leverage ratio would equal the actuarial liability leverage ratio.

 The chart above shows the distribution from the 5th to 95th percentile of asset leverage ratios for the plans in the Public Plans Database.
 The System's asset leverage ratio, as shown by the yellow diamond, has frequently exceeded the 95th percentile in comparison with other plans in the Database.
 This means unexpected investment returns will have a larger impact on contributions for the System than it would for plans with a lower ratio.
-The significant increase in the PRS ratio for 2021 is due to the large increase in the market value of assets combined with a decrease in valuation compensation which continued through 2022.
-The decrease in the asset leverage ratio for 2022 is a result of the large decrease in the assets during the year.
+The significant increase in the PRS ratio for 2021 was due to the large increase in the market value of assets combined with a decrease in valuation compensation which continued through 2022.
+The ratio has again increased 2023 due to the decrease in total payroll.